Angular Momentum for Black Hole Binaries in Numerical Relativity: Introduction

 \section{Introduction}

-Computational modeling of binary black hole dynamics, once a fantasy, is now so mature that a publicly accessible summary of results for more than two thousand models, i.e. the SXS catalog~\cite{SXScatalog,SXSpaper} is available.
+Computational modeling of binary black hole dynamics, once a fantasy, is now so mature that a publicly accessible summary of results for more than two thousand models, i.e., the SXS catalog,~\cite{SXScatalog,SXSpaper} is available.
 These models start at separations large enough that they can be well approximated by a model of two point masses, moving according to Newtonian physics, and losing energy and angular momentum in gravitational wave (GW) emission approximated by the quadrupole formula.
-This relatively simple approach has been known as the particle-perturbation method (PP), and was the main tool for understanding binary inspiral until the conquest by numerical relativity (NR)~\cite{NR} in the early part of the new millennium.
+This relatively simple approach, and its extensions, have been known as the particle-perturbation method (PP), and were the main tool for understanding binary inspiral until the conquest by numerical relativity (NR)~\cite{NR} in the early part of the new millennium.

 Numerical relativity can do what PP cannot do.
 Highly developed numerical relativity (NR) codes extend binary black hole evolution from the early PP-appropriate era to the formation and ringdown of the final remnant black hole.
 In principle, these numerical evolutions give us a laboratory for extracting nonlinear effects through comparisons using PP and with insights and vocabulary based on the PP picture.